Climate Change Is Bad For Peru's Pastures ... But There's A 1,200-Year-Old Fix

 In some cases, restoration meant cleaning and rehabilitating abandoned wells and canals so they would collect rainfall.
 In others, the solution was a hybrid: installing PVC pipes alongside the ancient stone system that would carry rainwater to pasture lands.

-Earlier this year, one of the formerly abandoned canals reportedly carried almost 6 gallons of water per second during the dry season, which has reduced the impact of grazing livestock on the land and improved the quality of forage.
+Earlier this year, one of the formerly abandoned canals reportedly carried almost six gallons of water per second during the dry season, which has reduced the impact of grazing livestock on the land and improved the quality of forage.
 Herders, previously forced to feed their animals in a dwindling ecosystem, now have larger areas available to rotate the grazing of their animals.

 Once the hydraulic system was restored in the village of Canchayllo and water was released in an area of 800 hectares, in 2016, the flow found its way through old veins naturally carved in the soil where water had once streamed, says anthropologist Jorge Recharte, director of TMI's Andes program.